igordejanovic/parglare/docs/actions.md

 ## Built-in actions

-parglare provides some common actions in the module `parglare.actions`.
+parglare provides some common actions in the base class `parglare.Actions`.
 You can [reference these actions directly from the grammar](./grammar_language.md#referencing-rule-actions-from-a-grammar).
 Built-in actions are used implicitly by parglare as default actions in